 Standard & Poor first assigned a credit rating of AA- to the University revenue bonds in November of 1992.
 In December 1993, Moody's assigned a rating of A1.
 In June 1997, both rating agencies affirmed the earlier ratings and added "stable outlook" to those ratings.
-These ratings were most recently reaffirmed in August 2008.
+As of June 30, 2009 the University had achieved credit ratings of AA3 with a stable outlook from Moody's Investors Service and AA- with a stable outlook from Standard & Poor's.
 These ratings are lower than the State's General Obligation Bonds due to the lesser security of University general revenues, a relatively small unrestricted endowment in relation to its operating budget, and the University's heavy dependence upon State appropriation.
 The funded trustee-held debt service reserve requirement for general revenue bonds is approximately one half of peak annual debt service.
 Installment Contracts and Notes Payable have no such requirement.